 Hazard and Operability (HAZOP) Studies & Process Hazard Assessments (PHA)

 Process Hazard Assessment (PHA) is a set of organised and systematic assessments of the potential hazards associated with an industrial process.
-A PHA can provides information intended to assist in making decisions for improving safety and reducing the consequences of unwanted or unplanned releases of hazardous chemicals.
+A PHA can provide information intended to assist in making decisions for improving safety and reducing the consequences of unwanted or unplanned releases of hazardous chemicals.
 A PHA is often directed toward analysing potential causes and consequences of undesirable events and it focuses on equipment, instrumentation, utilities, human actions, and external factors that might impact the process.

 PHA methods are qualitative in nature.
 The selection of a methodology to use depends on a number of factors, including the complexity of the process, the length of time a process has been in operation and if a PHA has been conducted on the process before, and if the process is unique, or industrially common.